 Protesters called for the dissolution of parliament.
 Elsewhere in Tunis, a smaller, rival group held a separate rally in support of the government.

-Some mourners shouted anti-government slogans and waved photos of Brahmi as a military vehicle carried the slain politician's flag-draped coffin through Tunis.
+Some mourners shouted anti-government slogans and waved photos of Brahmi on Saturday, as a military vehicle carried the slain politician's flag-draped coffin through Tunis.

 Tunisian officials have blamed al-Qaida-linked extremists for killing Brahmi, who was a member of the secular Popular Front party.

-Many protesters have blamed Tunisia's ruling Ennahda party for the assassination.
-They contend the moderate Islamist party has not done enough to cut off funding or support for extremist groups.
+Many of the protesters have blamed the country's ruling Ennahda party for the assassination, saying the moderate Islamist party had not done enough to cut off funding or support for extremist groups.

-Brahmi was a vocal critic of the government but also involved in efforts to draw up a new national constitution.
-Following his death, a spokesman for Tunisia's Popular Front group, Hamma Hammami, said the party is considering launching an alternative government.
+Brahmi was a vocal critic of Tunisia's Islamist-led government and was helping draw up a new constitution.
+On Friday, Popular Front spokesman Hamma Hammami said the party was ready to launch an alternative government.